ugr-sail/sinergym/docs/source/pages/buildings.rst

 **1ZoneDataCenterCRAC_wApproachTemp.epJSON**:
 This file demonstrates a simple data center model with air-cooled IT equipment (ITE) served by a CRAC system.
 The air-cooled ITE illustrates the user of various schedules and curves to vary server power use.
-The CRAC system has been setup to represent a Lieber DSE 125 with pumped refrigerant economizer DX cooling coil system.
-Fictional 1 zone building with resistive walls.
+The CRAC system has been setup to represent a Lieber DSE 125 with pumped refrigerant economizer DX cooling coil system.Fictional 1 zone building with resistive walls.
 No windows.
 Data Center server ITE object for internal gains.
 No internal mass.
 The building is oriented due north.

 .. image:: /_static/small_datacenter.png